 A formulary is a list of FDA-approved prescription drugs developed by physicians and pharmacists, designed to offer drug treatment choices for covered medical conditions.
-The Providence Health Plan formulary includes both brand-name and generic medications.
+The Providence Health Plan formulary includes both brand-name, generic and specialty medications.

 Maintenance drug